AdityaVijay1/CMSLearningJournal/week-2-learning-journal.md

 Name: Aditya Vijay
 <br> Student ID: 14334303

 This overview is intended to provide a description of my website, for Week 2 Practicals in the subject Content Management System.
-Expanding the audience as younger individuals, students and kids, the website is meticulously designed to be both user-friendly, easily accessible and have products that interest the target audience.
+Targetting and considering the audience as younger individuals, students and kids, the website is meticulously designed to be both user-friendly, easily accessible and have products that interest the target audience.

 # Use of Learning Journal